josuegrullon/church-chaba/README.md

 # Usage

 Stream to your 'Radio'-Section using any icecast2 compatible client (i.e Butt).
-In settings use your server's domain your configured port (default port 8008) and your configured source authentication key
+In butt settings fill in your server's domain, your configured port (default port: 8008) and your configured source authentication key

 Stream to your 'Church-Service'-Section using any rtmp-compatible client (i.e OBS).
-In settings use your server's domain your configured port (default port 8000) and your configured streaming key
+In obs settings fill in your server's domain, your configured port (default port: 8000) and your configured streaming key (default key: stream_name)

 Chatting works straight

-For the recordings an admin user has been created on laravel initialization who is privileged to upload files.
+For the recordings management an admin user has been created on laravel initialization who is privileged to upload files.
-The congregation user is privileged to download and play files
+The congregation user is privileged to download and play files.